10 Best Money Management software for personal use

 04. GNU Cash

-GnuCash is personal freely licensed financial-accounting software for GNU/Linux, BSD, Solaris, Mac OS X and Microsoft Windows.
-GnuCash strength lies in its report generation ability and presentation of all its accounts.
+GnuCash is personal freely licensed financial-accounting software for GNU/Linux, BSD, Solaris, Mac OS X, and Microsoft Windows.
+However, GnuCash strength lies in its report generation ability and presentation of all its accounts.
 GnuCash allows you to track bank accounts, stocks, income, and expenses.
-As appearance wise, it looks quite simple.
+As appearance-wise, it looks quite simple.

 OfficeTime is a flexible and low-price time-tracking software, perfect for anyone who wants to track time across multiple tasks and projects with no learning curve.
 It records billable hours as you work and generates invoices and reports based on them.
 You can export any screen, any report easily to Excel or your favorite spreadsheet.
 OfficeTime is priced around $47.

 - Easy reports.

 06. Money Dance